“Amazing purchase experience, very fast and efficent service…”Martin Meikleham

 Our delivery is reliable and discreet, so only you know what’s inside.

 No code needed.

-Enskyce is a type of birth control pill that contains a lower-level of estrogen than normal.
-Estrogen is a female sex hormone, but too much of it can cause side effects such as breast tenderness, nausea and headaches.
-If you experience these estrogen-related side effects from another pill, Enskyce may be a good option to try.
+Enskyce is a type of birth control pill that contains a lower-level of estrogen than most other combined oral contraceptives.
+Estrogen is a female sex hormone, too much of which can cause side effects such as breast tenderness, nausea, and headaches in susceptible women.
+If you experience these estrogen-related side effects from another pill, Enskyce may be a good option for you.

-Enskyce is a combined contraceptive pill meaning that it contains synthetic versions of the female hormones estrogen and progesterone.
-Therefore, Enskyce and help to prevent pregnancy in three ways by altering the natural levels of these hormones in the body.
+Enskyce is a combined contraceptive pill, which means that it contains synthetic versions of the female hormones estrogen and progesterone.
+Therefore, Enskyce alters the level of these hormones and helps to prevent pregnancy in three ways:

 Each pack of Enskyce contains both light orange and green pills.
 The light orange pills are the active pills and the green pills are placebo pills.
 The placebo pills do not contain any active ingredients, but are designed to remind you when you need to start the next pack.

 The active ingredients in the light orange Enskyce pills are 30mcg ethinyl estradiol (EE) and 0.15mg desogestrel.
 EE is the synthetic estrogen and desogestrel is the synthetic progesterone.
 Compared to standard combined contraceptive pills, Enskyce contains a lower-dose of synthetic estrogen, meaning that it should help you to avoid estrogen-related side effects such as headaches, nausea and breast tenderness.